- P.K. Yonge celebrated the groundbreaking of a new $18 million gymnasium on Tuesday as part of its campus revitalization project.

 While giving remarks, Geiger reflected on the historical significance of the current gym.

-“This original gem…holds decades of memory,” she said.
-“Three championships celebrated, lessons learned, friendships formed and generations of students discovering confidence and courage on this very floor.
+“Our original gym…holds decades of memories,” she said.
+“Championships celebrated, lessons learned, friendships formed, and generations of students discovering confidence and courage on this very floor.
 It has served the school well, and it deserves our gratitude.”

 Several alumni were present at the ceremony, including Rick Smith and Allen Lastinger.
 Both men were part of the first P.K.
 Yonge basketball team that played in the existing gym in 1958.